Engaging People Safely

 Wild about Gardening

-A newer project to encourage local people to change the way they garden.
+A project to encourage local people to change the way they garden.
 An event was held in May 2024, in which 59 people attended.
 There were 4 speakers who gave insightful and interesting talks in relation to this topic.

 Nature in Art

 As an historic town located in the South Downs, Arundel is well-known for the beauty of its location and for its vibrant artistic community.
-We believe that the time is now right to broaden our scope by highlighting how local artists feature nature in their work and showcasing that art in natural settings.
-The proposed nature-based installations should educate, inspire and engage those who visit Arundel as well as those who live and work here.
+We have decided to broaden our scope, by highlighting how local artists feature nature in their work and showcasing that art in natural settings.